DOI-ONRR/doi-extractives-data/_how-it-works/laws-and-regulations/federal-laws.md

 <h2 class="h3" id="fees-and-fines" data-nav-header="fees-and-fines">Fees and fines for extractive industries companies</h2>

-<p>There are other laws governing natural resources and extractive companies’ operations.
+There are other laws governing natural resources and extractive companies’ operations.
 Some of these laws require companies to pay fees.
-Violating some of these laws can also result in companies paying fines.</p>
+Violating some of these laws can also result in companies paying fines.

 <table class="article_table">
   <tr>